turboderp/exllama/README.md

 **2023-06-02**: Web UI is now in a fairly working state.
 Expect it to be a little scuffed in places.
 There will be a rewrite at some point to make the client-side code less seizure-inducing.
 It has multibot mode, chat rewind and editing features, sessions, and more.
 I'm going to build it out with support for instruct prompting and such, in time.

+**2024-06-04**: Refactored a whole bunch to move more of the work into the extension, setting up for more tuning options to come soon and eventually auto tuning.
+Also optimized a little, for about a 5% speedup.